joelhawksley/identity/talks/2022-breaking-the-bundle/outline.md

 Intro
-  We have some lofty goals ahead of us at GitHub
+  dramatic telling of css growth over time? history - we created primer, but never finished the work We have some lofty goals ahead of us at GitHub
   We want GitHub to look and interact differently
   "A decade of copy-paste"
   Custom CSS represents where our systems are falling short.
 By that measure, they are falling short a lot.
   Custom CSS is antithetical to the goal of having a design system.
 It’s a liability to maintain over time.
 As design and engineering standards change over time, it’s difficult to update.
-  If you make a change and don't know if it broke something, it will break you The cost of changing 4500 views - confidence
+  If you make a change and don't know if it broke something, it will break you, eventually.
+It keeps me up at night The cost of changing 4500 views - confidence
   Pit of failure
-  CI never fails for bad design
-  Fragility vs. confidence
+  CI never fails for bad design - Visual regressions hard to detect Fragility vs. confidence
   So how do we climb out of the pit?
   I'm going to share mostly things that didn't work

-Why
   CSS Still Sucks - Greg Raiz who even wants the cascade?
-If we got rid of it things would be better Visual regressions hard to detect append only CSS
+If we got rid of it things would be better append only CSS
   Global variables are bad, don’t hold CSS to standards we use for other code hard to split up CSS and serve only what is needed